 As long as you, like most people, fail to recognize the true value of human existence you will just fritter your life away in futile activity and distraction.
 When life comes all too soon to its inevitable end, you will not have achieved anything worthwhile at all.
 But once you really see the unique opportunity that human life can bring, you will definitely direct all your energy into reaping its true worth by putting the Dharma into practice.

 If you make use of your human birth in the right way, you can achieve enlightenment in this very lifetime.
 All the great Siddhas of the past were born as ordinary people.
-But by entering the Dharma, following a realized teacher and devoting their whole lives to practising the instructions they received, they were able to manifest the enlightened activities of great Bodhisattvas.
+But by entering the Dharma, following a realized teacher and devoting their whole lives to practicing the instructions they received, they were able to manifest the enlightened activities of great Bodhisattvas.

 Translated by the Padmakara Translation Group